gini/gini-mobile-android/health-sdk/sdk/src/doc/source/setup.rst

 -------------------------------

-In order for banking apps to be able to return the user to your app after the payment has been resolved you can register one of your activities to respond to a deep link scheme known by the Gini Pay API.
+In order for banking apps to be able to return the user to your app after the payment has been resolved you can register one of your activities to respond to a deep link scheme known by the Gini Health API.

 You should already have a scheme and host from us.
 Please contact us in case you don't have them.